gusandrews/Media-Literacy-2013/media-literacy.md

 what we see as well.
 We'll start discussing the impact of ownership, and the impact of government regulation on the content that media-makers give us.

+Watch** "From Indymedia to Demand Media: Participation, Surveillance, and the Transformation of Journalism,"** a talk by Professor Chris Anderson at the Next HOPE Conference.

 READ:

 McChesney, Advertising and Policy p 168-174, Market Uber Alles p 175-189

 DUE:

-[New vs old media assignment][7]
+[New vs old media assignment][6]

 Session 17, Thursday, October 25:

 **Making The Media: Ownership and Regulation**

-Possible lecture: Alex Rivera, director of Sleep Dealer

 READ: